LLP@Técnico - Fall 2020

 d) Exceptional activity and perseverance in customer discovery (hard to get interviews, creative interviewers engagement, etc.)

 e) Use of MVP, landing pages, digital marketing and other tools in the customer discovery process.

-· 20% Team weekly “lessons learned” presentation.
-Team members may be called on randomly to present their team’s findings that week.
-The grading will take in consideration:
+15% Team's weekly lessons learned presentation.
+Team members may be called on randomly to present their team's findings that week.
+The grading will take into consideration:

 a) The number of interviews conducted that week (include on cover slide).

-b) The detail and relevance on what the team did that week, including changes to Canvas.
+b) The detail and relevance of what the team did that week, including changes to Canvas.

 c) If the presentation followed the assigned topics to be covered each week as outlined in the syllabus.